 Just a reminder, if you are planning to submit online, this post is very much applicable and timely; otherwise, you can still glean some tips that are surely helpful.

 How to Get CRA Tax Refund: Fast and Easy

 - Prepare your income tax return using Studio Tax, a free software.
 If you want an easy-to-use, fast software, it is just what you need.
 Make sure all the receipts and credits are claimed, but don’t worry Studio Tax will remind you of the credits you can possibly claim while using the wizard.

 - Create a NETFILE using your chosen software.
-(The file have a “.tax” an extension name after the file name.)
-I also use Turbo Tax Basic and the result just have minimal discrepancy that will be a drop in a bucket upon claiming the refund.
+The file name will have a “.tax” an extension name.
+I also use Turbo Tax Basic which at times shows a little bit higher refund.

 - Make sure your personal information is updated and similar to the record of CRA.
 Otherwise, you cannot make an online submission until the update occurs.
-You can change you address and other information by logging in your “My Account” which is just one of the many easy methods.
-Date of birth and social insurance number are what you’re going to provide before submitting the NETFILE.
+Change your address and other information by logging in your “My Account” which is just one of the many easy methods.
+Date of birth and social insurance number are the information you have to provide before submitting the NETFILE.

 How to Check CRA Tax Refund Status

 According to CRA if you have a direct deposit you can get your refund within eight days from the day of NETFILE filing.

 - While waiting, I occasionally check through “My Account.”

 - If you’re not yet registered try the “Quick Access” and don’t forget later on to create an account which shows tax and finance information such as RRSP and TFSA contribution limit.

 - If within two weeks and you haven’t received the refund call Telerefund (1-800-959-1956) or log in on CRA. ( My Account is so invaluable that you really must have one.
 Sorry for harping too much about this.)